partysalat/mehrnebel/README.md

 ```
 and go to http://localhost:3000

-This will spawn the serverless offline plugin and starts a browsersync instance.
+This will spawn the serverless offline plugin, dynamodb and starts a browsersync instance.
 Also all your files are watched and the browser reloads itself on changes.

 The tests are executed with ava, whenever you save your changes, the unit tests are executed immediately.